SvenskaSpel/locust-swarm/README.md

                         Use DEBUG for tracing issues with load gens etc --port PORT
   --remote-master REMOTE_MASTER
                         An ssh server to use as locust master (default is to run the master locally).
 This is useful to prevent interrupting the load test if your workstation gets disconnected/goes to sleep.
   --extra-files EXTRA_FILES [EXTRA_FILES ...]
                         A list of extra files or directories to upload.
 Space-separated, e.g. --extra-files testdata.csv *.py my-directory/
-  --version, -V         Show program's version number and exit
+  --upload-plugins      Upload locust-plugins to load gens (useful if you are developing locust-plugins) --version, -V         Show program's version number and exit

 Any parameters not listed here are forwarded to locust master unmodified, so go ahead and use things like --users, --host, --run-time, ...

-Swarm config can also be set using config file (~/.locust.conf, locust.conf, ~/.swarm.conf or swarm.conf).
+Swarm config can also be set using config file (~/.locust.conf, locust.conf, pyproject.toml, ~/.swarm.conf or swarm.conf).
 Parameters specified on command line override env vars, which in turn override config files.
 ```